Quantum scale estimation: Formulation of the problem

-for an appropriate deviation function $ \mathcal{D}[\tilde{\theta}(x),\theta]$.
-In this way, unknown parameters can, for fixed estimator and POM, be assigned a single empirical number which quantifies their value.\footnote{ Nevertheless, note that failing to consider the full posterior density [Eq.~\eqref{eq:posterior}] might leave potentially valuable information unused. } Furthermore, the associated experimental error can be suitably reported by using the quantifier in Eq.~\eqref{eq:err-exp}, thanks to its measurement-dependent nature.
-One however still needs a procedure to identify which estimator best captures the essential information of Eq.~\eqref{eq:posterior}.
-Since this task is to be carried out without knowledge of a specific string of measurement outcomes, one proceeds by demanding the overall uncertainty
+for some deviation function $ \mathcal{D}$.
+In this way, the unknown parameter $\Theta$ can, for fixed estimator and POM, be assigned a single empirical number which quantifies its value.\footnote{ Nevertheless, note that failing to consider the full posterior density [Eq.~\eqref{eq:posterior}] might leave potentially valuable information unused \cite{toussaint2011}. } We thus need a procedure to identify which estimator best captures the essential information of Eq.~\eqref{eq:posterior}.

-as opposed to using just $\epsilon(x)$, to be minimal\footnote{ This reinforces the idea that deviation functions must be carefully justified, for the measure of uncertainty determines what `optimal' means \cite{bialynicki1993, alfredo2013}. } \cite{helstrom1976,jaynes2003, rafal2015, demkowicz2020}, where $p(x) = \int d\theta\,p(\theta) p(x|\theta)$.
-Except for a couple of brief remarks in Secs.~\ref{sec:multi-shot} and \ref{sec:fund-bounds}, from now on we will focus on the theoretical minimisation of $\bar{\epsilon}$ with no further discussion of the experimental error $\epsilon(x)$.\footnote{ For a recent discussion of experimental errors in the sense of Eq.~\eqref{eq:err-exp}, see the study of Gaussian quantum metrology in Ref.~\cite{hanamura2021}.}